shallwe-ua/shallwe-frontend/shallwe_frontend/STYLE_GUIDE.md

 ### Components

-- All new UI **must** import from `src/components/ui/*` (Button, Card, Alert, Input, Select, Textarea, Checkbox, Radio, Stack, Section, FormField, MetaPill).
+- All new UI **must** import from `src/app/components/ui/primitives/*` for primitives (Button, Card, Alert, Input, Select, Textarea, Checkbox, Radio, Stack, Section, FormField, MetaPill).
 Do not hand-roll Tailwind blobs inside pages.
 - Inputs, selects, textareas, radios, and checkboxes inherit `--radius-sm`, `bg-card`, and `ring-primary` via the shared primitives.
 - To introduce a new semantic color/spacing token: add it to `@theme` in `globals.css`, re-run Tailwind, then surface it via the UI primitives.
 Never drop raw hex/HSL directly into JSX.